-Note: Addressing these priority areas is one of many factors that OJP considers in making funding decisions.
+Note: Addressing these priorities is one of many factors that OJP considers in making funding decisions.
 Receiving priority consideration for one or more priority areas does not guarantee a funding award.

-Unallowable Use of Funds
+Unallowable Uses of Funds

 The following are certain unallowable costs and certain activities that are out of the program scope and will not be funded.